OidaTiftla/EEC-Scripts/README.md

 First presented on EEC-Forum 2018 by SPANGLER GMBH.

+*We as company SPANGLER GMBH would like to enhance the thought of an open and sharing experience on the EEC-Forum.
+Therefore we publish some code supporting our presentation on the EEC-Forum 2018.
+And thereby we hope others can benefit from this, and we hope we can improve the networking on the EEC-Forum.*

 This repository gives some starting code to use git with EEC.
 The intension is also to collect useful scripts to be used with git and EEC.
 For example visualize differences/changes in *.ema makros or handle merging of *.eox files.